 Make the filling

 - While couscous is cooking, dice up all of your vegetables.
-Add one teaspoon of oil to a sauté pan on medium heat.
+Add oil to a sauté pan on medium heat.2 teaspoons oil

 - Add the diced onions and sauté for 1 minute1 small onion